TheRohitRahul/Price-Checker/readme.md

 The code will run idefinitely checking for prices on amazon.
 When the price of the product gets lower than what you want it for then it will send the specified email id a mail

 **How to create a list of products**
-The list of products needs to be created in product_list.py file. there is one dummy entry.
+\nThe list of products needs to be created in product_list.py file. there is one dummy entry.
 You need to specify all the product entries in that format
 It is basically a dictionary of all the products.
 The key is the name of the product itself and the dictionary contains another dictionary corresponding to the key .
 The second dictionary specifies some attributes .
 You need to copy those attributes exactly for each new entry in the dictionary.